-- The family would be evicted as result of the imposition of the minimum rent requirements. - For a family to qualify under this provision, the family must submit a request in writing for a hardship exemption explaining the nature of the hardship and how the hardship has affected the family's ability to pay the minimum rent.
+2. The family would be evicted as result of the imposition of the minimum rent requirements.

+For a family to qualify under this provision, the family must submit a request in writing for a hardship exemption explaining the nature of the hardship and how the hardship has affected the family's ability to pay the minimum rent.
 The request must also explain what steps the family has taken or plans to take to alleviate the hardship.
-A hardship of this description which is not demonstrated to continue for more than 90 days will not be considered a long-term hardship. - For a family to qualify under this provision, the cause of the potential eviction must be the family's failure to pay rent. - The income of the family has decreased because of changed circumstances, including a loss of employment, which is demonstrated to continue for more than 90 days. - 4.
-A death in the family has occurred. - In order to qualify for this provision, the deceased must have been a household member on the public housing lease who was living in the unit and listed as a family member on the 50058 HUD form.
-The family must further demonstrate that the hardship caused by the family's loss will continue for more than 90 days. - 5.
+A hardship of this description which is not demonstrated to continue for more than 90 days will not be considered a long-term hardship.

+For a family to qualify under this provision, the cause of the potential eviction must be the family's failure to pay rent.

+- 3. The income of the family has decreased because of changed circumstances, including a loss of employment, which is demonstrated to continue for more than 90 days. - 4.
+A death in the family has occurred.

+In order to qualify for this provision, the deceased must have been a household member on the public housing lease who was living in the unit and listed as a family member on the 50058 HUD form.
+The family must further demonstrate that the hardship caused by the family's loss will continue for more than 90 days.

+a.
 The family has experienced another qualifying hardship, as determined by the PHA or by HUD in accordance with applicable law.
-RRHA has not currently established any additional hardship criteria.
+Pursuant to HOTMA Section 102, RRHA will provide hardship relief for expense deductions, lessening the impact of the increased threshold for medical expenses.
+HOTMA permits PHAs to grant hardship relief to families unable to pay rent because of unanticipated medical/disability expenses and families who are no longer eligible for the childcare expense deduction